 Which Brush Head Is Best for Grout?

-A pointed corner brush or stiff narrow brush is usually best for grout because it can reach into lines and edges better than a wide flat brush.
-Use steady pressure and a suitable cleaner, then rinse the area well after scrubbing.
+A narrow corner or pointed brush is usually the most practical choice because it can reach grout lines and edges better than a wide flat brush.
+Start with moderate pressure and confirm that the bristles and cleaner are safe for the surrounding tile.

 Can Cordless Spin Scrubbers Clean Glass Shower Doors?